adrianflutur/flutter_improved_scrolling/README.md

   > You need to set `enableCustomMouseWheelScrolling: true` and then you can configure the scrolling speed by using `customMouseWheelScrollConfig: CustomMouseWheelScrollConfig(...)`

+- #### Horizontal scrolling using Left/Right arrows or Shift + mouse wheel

+  > Requires `enableKeyboardScrolling: true` and `enableCustomMouseWheelScrolling: true` to be set.

 <br>

 ### Callbacks: